Developer-Circle/Gravity-of-Numbers/README.md

 <p align="center">
   Coding is a passion.
 Follow it 💯💯
   <br />
-    It is a basic repository which is created with a purpose to provide hands-on experience in open-source contribution to the students who are beginning their journey to start out as developers. <br>
-    This Repository contains many different types of number and it is upto the contributors to come up with an efficient logic to solve the question.
+    It is a basic repository which is created with a purpose to provide hands-on experience in open-source contribution to the students who are beginning their journey to start out as developers.
+This repository contains many different types of number and it is upto the contributors to come up with an efficient logic to solve the question.
 </p>

 ---